640-KB/GLaBIOS/README.md

 1. `MASM GLABIOS;`
 2. `LINK GLABIOS;`  Will create GLABIOS.EXE.
 3. Convert EXE to BIN (unfortunately DOS EXE2BIN cannot do this because it exceeds a single segment by 100H bytes).
-I will include a small tool to do this in the forthcoming distribution (TBD).
+Included is a conversion program to do this and also calculate and insert the checksum.
 4. Calculate 8-bit checksum byte and insert into relative file offset `1FFF` in GLABIOS.ROM.

 ### Testing